awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-requestparameter.md

 ### Request Parameter<a name="sam-property-function-requestparameter--examples--request-parameter"></a>

-Example of setting Requuest Parameters
+Example of setting Request Parameters

 #### YAML<a name="sam-property-function-requestparameter--examples--request-parameter--yaml"></a>